dirkwhoffmann/vAmiga/Documentation/Developer/RunLoop.md

 }
 ```

 The acronym `eof` refers to *end of frame*.
 As you may have guessed already, the function is executed at the end of each frame.
-Once the variable `SYNC_THREAD` is set, the run loop will be terminated with the next check of  variable `flags`.
+Once the variable `SYNC_THREAD` is set, the run loop will be terminated with the next check of the variable `flags`.

 Overall, it's pretty simple, isn't it?
 Well, the answer is yes and no. For instance, we just learned that the `SYNC_THREAD` flag is set by Agnus in its end-of-frame handler, but where is this function called?
 The run loop does nothing of that sort, it just calls the CPU and checks some flags.